shtnsl/math-sdk/docs/gamestate_section/win_info.md

 ### Wallet manager

-When writing game logic, the intent is to have a clear seperation of logic, events and wins for clarity.
+When writing game logic, the intent is to have a clear separation of logic, events and wins for clarity.
 The wins are all handled through a `WalletManager` class, which will handle outcomes from single spins while also keeping track of total cumulative win amount for RTP calculations, as well as which gametype the wins arise from.

 This can be seen in a typical gamestate `run_spin()` function where wins are calculated, the wallet is updated and corresponding win events are emitted:
 ```python